streamanalyze/sa.documentation/procedural-functions/README.md

 A procedural function may return a bag of result values iteratively by executing the `return` statement several times in a procedure body.
-Every time the `return` statement is executed an element of the result bag is emitted from the procedure.
-Unlike most programming languages, the `return` statement does not not abort the control flow;
+The `return` statement does not not abort the control flow;
-it rather specifies that a value is to be *emitted* to the result bag of the procedure.
+it rather specifies that a value is to be *emitted* to the result bag of a procedure.

 Example: